joseph-flinn/site/frontend/posts/engineering-portfolio-management-part2.md

 Technology in the software industry is being developed at increasing speeds.
 Entire companies run their entire life-cycle within a few years.
-With the world going faster and faster, it seems challenging to pause and take a step back to think about what technology is or what it's role is in society.
+With the world going faster and faster, it seems challenging to pause and take a step back to think about what technology is or what its role is in society.

 _Technology_ is defined as "the practical application of research and science to develop new solutions that could subsequently be taken into commercial application through a product or service" (Flinn p.5).
 While I do work in the "tech industry", I often forget that the tech industry expands far beyond my little corner in software.
-The "tech industry" is the entire industry where research and science is being applied to develop new solutions.
-Generative AI is definitely in the tech industry, and so is mRNA, CO2-based heat pumps, and solid-state batteries.
+The "tech industry" is the entire industry where research and science are being applied to develop new solutions.
+Generative AI is definitely in the tech industry, and so are mRNA, CO2-based heat pumps, and solid-state batteries.

 Product development is the process in which technologies are turned into a commercial product or service.
 How do we know when a technology is sufficiently ready to be turned into a product?
 Some might say as soon as someone is willing to pay for it, but this leaves out a whole slew of testing and safety considerations.
-It also leaves out one of the more important business questions: "How do we know which of the technologies are the most promising (ie. best return for the organization)?"
+It also leaves out one of the more important business questions: "How do we know which of the technologies are the most promising (i.e., best return for the organization)?"

 Fortunately for us, one of the great innovators of the 20th century has built a guide in determining the readiness of technology.
 These readiness levels help measure technologies against themselves in order to monitor their progress in development.
-They are also used to measure against other competing technologies to determine and prioritize the projects that has the best chance of success.
+They are also used to measure against other competing technologies to determine and prioritize the projects that have the best chance of success.
 NASA developed Technology Readiness Levels to capture this data (_Technology Readiness Levels - NASA_).